-Ex-officers plead not guilty over Tyre Nichols death
+Tyre Nichols: Ex-officers plead not guilty over his death

 "We do ask for your continued patience and your continued civility in this case," he said.

-The judge acknowledged the high emotions involved in the case before a person confirmed the family of Tyre Nichols were present in the courtroom.
+"They didn't even have the courage to look at me in my face," she said.

+She promised to attend every court date until "we get justice for my son".

-The ex-officers, dressed in suits and wearing black face masks, stood silently beside their legal representatives.
+The ex-officers, dressed in suits and wearing black face masks, stood silently beside their legal representatives during the brief court appearance.

 None spoke during the short hearing.
 Their lawyers confirmed the not guilty pleas when asked by the judge.